Vishnukundina dynasty: Madhava Varma II

-Madhava Varma II was the most powerful ruler of Vishnukundina dynasty.
-The reign of Madhava Varma II (c.
-440) was a golden age in the history of the Vishnukundinas.
-The Vishnukundina dynasty reached its greatest territorial extent under Madhava Varma II.
-He defeated Prithvishena II, the powerful ruler of Vakataka dynasty.
-Vakataka Mahadevi, the daughter of Prithvishena II, was given in marriage to him.
+Madhava Varma II (c.
+440) was the most powerful ruler of Vishnukundina dynasty and his reign was its golden age.
+Under him the dynasty reached its greatest territorial extent.
+He married Vakataka Mahadevi, who was the mother of his son Vikramendra Varma I. She may have been the daughter of Prithvishena II, who Madhava Varma II married after defeating her father.
+Alternatively, she may have been the daughter or granddaughter of Harisena, married during the height of the latter's rule.

-By the middle of the 5th century, the dynasty rose to imperial heights.
+By the middle of the 5th century, the Vishnukundina dynasty rose to imperial heights.
 A princess of the then powerful ruling family of the Deccan the Vakatakas was given in marriage to Madhava Varma's son, Vikramendra Varma.

 This alliance enabled them to extend their influence to the east coast and vanquish the petty chieftains lingering on in that area.
 Madhava Varma II led his arms against Ananda Gotrikas who were ruling over Guntur, Tenali and Ongole, probably enjoying subordinate position under the Pallavas of Kanchipuram.

 After occupying these areas from the Ananda Gotrikas, Madhava Varma II made Amarapura (modern Amaravati) his capital.
 Keeping in view the constant threat from the Pallavas, he created an outpost to check their activities and appointed his son, Deva Varma and after his death the grandson Madhava Varma III as its Viceroy.